-- Can be welded, so no need for using glue or stitching together, which makes for a sturdier construction.
+- Can be welded, so no need for using glue or stitching fabric together, which makes for sturdier construction.

-- Can have an added UV protective coating which reduces damages from repeated exposure to the sun.
-However, out of all the fabrics mentioned here, PVC is more likely to break down after long periods of time in the sun.
+- Can have an added UV protective coating which reduces damage from repeated exposure to the sun.
+However, out of all the fabrics mentioned here, PVC is more likely to break down after long periods in the sun.

 - Is relatively cheap

 Hypalon is a synthetic rubber that is incredibly durable.
 Here are a few points about kayaks made with Hypalon: